AaronBDuke/TemplateRoom/RoomTemplate/Assets/ReadMe.txt

-Add all of your assets to this folder.
-Then export this folder as a unity package.
+Add all of your assets to this folder EXPORTTOAARON_NAME.
+Then export that folder as a unity package.
 Right-click "Export-Package" and select this folder.
 -Export all of your selectable objects with scripts.
 -Export your room with everything needed. materials, lights, audio files etc...
 -If you want Post Processing you can modify the Post Processing profile.
 Be sure to give it a unique name "PostProc_ROOM NAME"